 Finding her voice after taking care of her ailing dear friend/adopted grandmother of 22 years, giving two eulogies in a four month period, finding a little girl in Cuba and her faith journey, Amy shares experiences and stories on life, love, and faith to help others achieve inspiration in their daily lives on her weekly blog.

-Speaking to groups, youth, and faith-based organizations of her inspirational story of faith, Amy uses her experience, insights, humor, and compassion to address topics of life lessons, her spiritual journey, and health.
+Speaking to groups, youth, and organizations of her inspirational story of faith and reaching a goal from a simple idea, Amy uses her experience, insights, humor, and compassion to address topics of life lessons, her spiritual journey, and health.
 Following a whole/real food eating plan and living with ulcerative colitis for over twenty years, Amy shares her struggles and overcoming with healthy real food to fuel the mind, body and spirit.